Allison Black: Awards and decorations

 Black received numerous military awards and decorations, including the Bronze Star Medal, the Defense Meritorious Service Medal, the Meritorious Service Medal with 3 oak leaf clusters, the Air Medal with 15 oak leaf clusters, the Air Force Achievement Medal with 4 oak leaf clusters, the Air Force Commendation Medal, the Joint Service Achievement Medal, the Air Force Combat Action Medal, the NATO Medal, and the Combat Readiness Medal.

 She received the MSgt John A. Chapman Service Before Self Award from the Combat Control Foundation in 2024.

 On June 29, 2024, Black was awarded the Margaret Cochran Corbin Award by the Daughters of the American Revolution at the society's 133rd Continental Congress.
 She was presented the award by DAR President General Pamela Rouse Wright and 1st Vice President General Ginnie Sebastian Storage during National Defense Night ceremony at DAR Constitution Hall in Washington, D.C.

 Personal life

 Black grew up in East Northport, New York.

 She lives in Navarre, Florida with her husband, Ryan, and two sons.
+Ryan also served as SERE specialist in the Air Force.

 Black is an ambassador for the Special Operations Warrior Foundation.
 On November 11, 2023, she served as the Grand Marshal of the Pensacola Beach Veterans Day Parade.